 You can cook this rice over the stove, in a rice cooker, slow cooker or even in the microwave.
 Make sure to check out the video below for how to cook Jasmine Rice.

 Flavor Tip: To enhance its natural flavor, cook your rice in water or broth with seasonings and herbs.
 Some traditional Thai recipes also use coconut milk for a creamier texture.

 On account of its fragrant, slightly sweet flavor and fluffy texture, Thai Jasmine Rice is commonly used in Asian cuisines such as Thai, Indian or Cambodian.
-However, using Mahatma® Rice, you can use it anywhere classic white rice is used whether you’re making an easy coconut lime rice side dish to top with meats and vegetables, a restaurant-style meal at home, rice salad, Spanish rice, Indian or Thai curry or any other Asian-inspired dishes like fried rice.
+However, using Mahatma® Rice, you can use it anywhere classic white rice is used whether you’re making an easy coconut lime rice side dish to top with meats and vegetables, a restaurant-style meal at home, rice salad, Mexican Chicken and Rice recipe, Spanish rice, Indian or Thai curry or any other Asian-inspired dishes like fried rice.

 Try it in our premium blends of Jasmine with Quinoa or Red & Wild Rice.
 Or, get inspired in the kitchen and use a combination of Long Grain and Jasmine Rice perfectly crafted for making fried rice dishes.